raymondgitonga/PoolAndroid/README.md

 ### Descriotion
-An application that allows users to shop from different shops at the same time
+An application that allows users to shop from different shops at the same time (Only data for kfc available at the moment)

 ### Technologies Used
 [![Awesome Kotlin Badge](https://kotlin.link/awesome-kotlin.svg)](https://github.com/KotlinBy/awesome-kotlin)